Facing charges of Food Safety in Qld?

 • Seek legal representation as soon as possible.

-If you or someone you know has been charged with a Food Safety Offence, contact Ashworth Lawyers today.
-Call us on (07) 3012 6531 or complete a Quick Enquiry on our website for a confidential discussion with one of our experienced Brisbane criminal lawyers.
+Call us on (07) 3012 6531 or fill in our Quick Enquiry form for a confidential discussion with our Brisbane criminal lawyers.